PearCoding/Ignis/docs/TutorialSetupWindows.md

 ## AnyDSL

 - First get AnyDSL from the [Github repository](https://github.com/AnyDSL/anydsl).
 You have to use the `cmake-based-setup` branch.
+- Patch the repo according to the `AnyDSLWindows.patch`.
 - Make sure all the necessary dependencies are installed.
 Especially zlib and potentially CUDA.
 - Create a new directory named `build`
 - Open the command line interface in the newly created directory.
 Make sure the recent VC environment is available.